40 Famous Abstract Paintings: Interpreting The Artist’s Reality

 This is unlike his other works, which have huge spaces of white in between the black bars.

-This was because of the change in music that Piet had started to listen to and which portrayed a different era in his life, his last.
+This was because of the change in music that Piet had started to listen to, which portrayed a different era in his life, his last phase, to be precise.

 The owner of the painting, Martins, later donated the painting to the Museum of Modern Art, where it still rests.